mansimm/Project_Microservices/README.md

 1. Eureka server - naming server for service registration and discovery
 2. Eureka client - need to add in all MS, to register it with eureka server
 3. Feign client - client side load balancing, use to call API of other MS (service invocation)[Ribbon comes with feign, ribbon is used for client side load balancing]
-4. Spring cloud gateway - use to route to API, provide cross cutting concerns, previously Zuul was used which is no longer available
+4. Spring cloud API gateway - use to route to API, provide cross cutting concerns, previously Zuul was used which is no longer available
 5. Spring cloud config server - centralise configuration for all microservices
 6. Resilience4j - use for fault tolerence, implement circuit breaker pattern (need to add actuator, aop and resilience4j-spring-boot2 starter dependencies)
 7. zipkin: use for distributed tracing [use 2.2 or above versions for zipkin]